WhatIfWeDigDeeper/unpackTunes/README.md

 ## Parameters
 Parameter | Description
 --------- | -------------
-musicSource | Required folder or root folder for location of randomly named music files musicDestination | Required target folder to copy files to removeTheFromArtist | remove the starting "The" from artist name, such as "The Beatles" becomes the "Beatles" force | overwrite existing files
+musicSource | **Required** folder or root folder for location of randomly named music files musicDestination | **Required** target folder to copy files to removeTheFromArtist | Remove the starting "The" from artist name, such as "The Beatles" becomes the "Beatles" force | overwrite existing files